sourcegraph/handbook/content/engineering/distribution/recurring_processes.md

       be skipped.
    1. For each unassigned issue, decide whether it needs to be prioritized/assigned.
 Otherwise, move it to the Backlog.
-1. If there are any remaining uncertainties following the meeting, the project lead should follow up 1-1 to finalize the tracking issue.
+1. If there are any remaining uncertainties following the meeting, the engineering manager should follow up 1-1 to finalize the tracking issue.
 1. If the goals need to be updated, propose an update and obtain approval from the VP of Engineering.
 It may make sense to block work on issues out of line with the existing goals until